jimbou/Custom-Arm-OS/Readme.md

-# Custom operating system for Armv8-A
+# Custom operating system for Armv8-A based on real time Unix OS

 <p align="center">